-Component Description (1) Security cable slot Attaches an optional security cable to the computer.
+Component Description (1) Δ Nano security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
-(2) • RJ-45 (network) jack/status lights Connects a network cable.
-Green (left): The network is connected.
-Amber (right): Activity is occurring on the network.
-(3) ⊕ ss← USB SuperSpeed powered port Connects and supplies power to a USB device, provides high- speed data transfer, and (for select products) charges small devices when the computer is on or in Sleep mode.
+(2) RJ-45 (network) jack/status lights Connects a network cable. • • Green (left): The network is connected. • Amber (right): Activity is occurring on the network.
+(3) 0 + ss€+ USB SuperSpeed powered port Connects and supplies power to a USB device, provides high- speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.